gwpy/gwpy/docs/timeseries/index.rst

 Associated classes
 ==================

-Alongside the `TimeSeries` class, `gwpy.timeseries` module provides a small set of related classes for handling collections of data:
+Alongside the `TimeSeries` class, `pdpy.timeseries` module provides a small set of related classes for handling collections of data:

 .. autosummary::